StanMonev/Flappy-Bird-Environment/README.md

 # Flappy Bird Gymnasium Environment

+## Note
+I do NOT own any of the original game assets!
+This repository is currently not in development, so there might be bugs.
+I have been able to train models with the current environment so it is functional.

 **Description**
 * The player is a little bird that tries to get trough the gap between the green pipes.